Why we are engaging with Argyll Community Housing Association Ltd (ACHA).

-We are engaging with ACHA because it is a systemically important landlord.
+We are engaging with ACHA about its development plans and because it is a systemically important landlord.

 We refer to a small number of RSLs as systemically important because of their stock size, turnover or level of debt or because of their significance within their area of operation.
 We need to maintain a comprehensive understanding of how their business models operate, and how they manage the risks they face and the impact these may have.
 So we seek some additional assurance each year through our engagement plans.
 Given ACHA’s significance in its area of operation we consider it to be systemically important.

 ACHA has plans to grow through a programme of new homes for social rent and will receive significant public subsidy to help achieve this.

 - provide copies of its Board and audit committee minutes as they become available;

 - its approved business plan and report to the Board about the business plan;

 - evidence of how it demonstrates affordability for its tenants.